BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Experimental Setup

-The proposed methodology has been applied to multiple benchmark datasets, including the Stanford Sentiment Treebank (SST-2) \cite{Ref8}, the Corpus of Linguistic Acceptability (CoLA) \cite{Ref9}, the Microsoft Research Paraphrase Corpus (MRPC) \cite{Ref11}, the Recognizing Textual Entailment (RTE) dataset \cite{Ref7}, and the Multi-Genre Natural Language Inference (MNLI) dataset \cite{williams2017broad}.
-The MNLI dataset includes both matched (m) and mismatched (mm) variants, where "m" denotes samples from the same genres as the training data, while "mm" refers to samples from different genres, assessing the model's generalization capabilities.
+The proposed methodology has been applied to nine datasets from the GLUE benchmark \cite{Ref7}, including Stanford Sentiment Treebank (SST-2), Corpus of Linguistic Acceptability (CoLA), the Microsoft Research Paraphrase Corpus (MRPC), Recognizing Textual Entailment (RTE), Multi-Genre Natural Language Inference (MNLI) having both matched (m) and mismatched (mm) variants, Semantic Textual Similarity Benchmark (STS-B), Question Natural Language Inference (QNLI), and Quora Question Pairs (QQP).
 These datasets cover a wide range of tasks such as sentiment analysis, linguistic acceptability, semantic similarity between texts, paraphrase detection, and entailment detection.
-The metrics for evaluation are F1 score for MRPC, Matthews correlation for CoLA, and accuracy for the remaining datasets.
+The metrics for evaluation are F1 score for MRPC, Spearman correlation for STS-B, Matthews correlation for CoLA, and accuracy for the remaining datasets.

+As metrics to measure efficiency, size of the model is reported along with GFLOPs for a holistic estimation of the storage requirements and inference time.
+The bit-wise operations (XNOR/ pop-count) in the BNN are estimated as GFLOPs in a similar manner to prior works by Liu et al. \cite{Ref19} and Bai et al. \cite{Ref1}.
+Given that modern processors can execute XNOR and pop-count in parallel across 64 bits, the GFLOPs are calculated as $1/64 \times$ the number of bit-wise operations.
+This is then added with the GFLOPs for the full-precision operations to obtain the total GFLOPs.